 - Decimals (optional argument) – This specifies the number of decimal places to be displayed after the decimal point.
 So,

 - If [decimals] argument is omitted, it takes on the default value of 2;

 - If [decimals] argument is negative, the supplied number is rounded up to the left of the decimal point.

-- No_commas (optional argument) – It specifies if the returned text should separate number groups (i.e. thousands, millions, etc.) by commas.
+- No_commas (optional argument) – This specifies if the returned text should separate number groups (i.e., thousands, millions, etc.) by commas.
 The possible values are:

 - TRUE – Commas are not included in the resulting text;

 - FALSE – Commas are included in the resulting text.